-2.31 On 01 September 2020 the First Minister announced that there would be an Independent Review of Adult Social Care in Scotland as part of the Programme for Government.
-The review was published on 03 February 2021 and contained a recommendation to end non-residential charging.

-- 2.32 In March 2021, the Scottish Government and COSLA issued a joint statement of intent outlining how we will work together to deliver the key foundation pillars set out in the Independent Review of Adult Social Care in Scotland.
-The statement of intents made a commitment to end charging for non-residential services as soon as possible.
-Progress on this work was reviewed in September 2022. - 2.33 The National Care Service (Scotland) Bill was introduced by the Scottish Government in June 2022 and proposes changes to how social care, social work and community health services are delivered in Scotland.
-The Bill proposes transferring responsibility and accountability for care from councils to a National Care Service.
-This could see Local Government staff, functions and assets moved to a national structure under the direction of Scottish Government Ministers.
-The Bill proposes that Scottish Ministers would be empowered to create special and local care boards to deliver care, replacing current Integrated Joint Boards. - 2.34 As referenced in Section 1 of this guidance the Scottish Government have committed to end charging for non-residential social care support within the lifetime of the current Parliament.
-Local Authorities and Health and Social Care Partnerships are engaged with this process through the relevant working groups and the COSLA Charging Working Group.
-This will be subject to the relevant political agreement from COSLA Leaders and the parliamentary and budget process.
+- 2.32 On 01 September 2020 the First Minister announced that there would be an Independent Review of Adult Social Care in Scotland as part of the Programme for Government.
+The review was published on 03 February 2021 and contained a recommendation to end non-residential charging. - 2.33 In March 2021, the Scottish Government and COSLA issued a joint statement of intent outlining how we will work together to deliver the key foundation pillars set out in the Independent Review of Adult Social Care in Scotland.
+The statement of intent made a commitment to explore the removal of charges for non-residential social care as soon as possible.
+Progress on this work was reviewed in September 2022 through the refreshed Statement of Intent. - 2.34 The National Care Service (Scotland) Bill was introduced by the Scottish Government in June 2022 and proposes changes to how social care, social work and community health services are delivered in Scotland.